oduwsdl/archivenow/README.rst

 Server
 --------

-You can run archivenow as a web service ( you can specify the port number using "--port #")
+You can run **archivenow** as a web service (you can specify the port number using the option "--port")

 .. code-block:: bash